Schools and Childcare Settings have an important role to play in preventing the spread of infection. This can be achieved by ensuring:

 Vaccinations help to prevent serious illnesses in childhood and later life, especially potentially severe disease such as meningitis, whooping cough and tetanus.
 Vaccinations are safe, and serious adverse effects are extremely rare.
 Parents should be encouraged to have their child immunised and any immunisation missed or further catch-up doses organised through the child’s GP.
 Overall in North Yorkshire we have good rates of uptake across all of the childhood immunisations.

-More information and advice on childhood immunisations can be sought from the 0-5 and 5-19 Healthy Child Service Team in your area.
+More information and advice on childhood immunisations can be sought from the 0-5 and 5-19 Healthy Child Services Team in your area.
 The UK childhood immunisation schedule, risks and benefits and individual vaccines are also available on the NHS Choices website.

 Avoiding Infection on Farm Visits